U.S. HIGHWAY 50

 COLORADO HIGHWAY 92

 Pioneer Point offers great views of the Curecanti Needle and Curecanti Creek.
 Golden Eagles, Turkey Vultures, other birds and wildlife are common sights.
 Get a great view of the canyon at Hermit's Rest Overlook or take a hike to an overlook that begins on Highway 92 at Crystal Creek.
-Continue west to the north rim of the Black Canyon of the Gunnison National Park.
+Continue northwest to the north rim of the Black Canyon of the Gunnison National Park.

 NATIONAL FOREST ACCESSES